-- This program should be developed using a Linux or Unix environment. - Your program must compile and run, otherwise you will receive a score of 0. - Use an array to store the programming assignment scores!
+- This program should be developed using a Linux or Unix environment.
+Start early! - Your program must compile and run, otherwise you will receive a score of 0. - Use an array to store the programming assignment scores!

-- Do not store data for more than one student at a time in your program. - The program must be modular, with at least three functions in addition to main.
+- Do not store data for more than one student at a time in your program.
+(Do NOT use an array to store the data for all the students at once). - The program must be modular, with at least three functions in addition to main.
 Each function should perform a single, well-defined task.
 Do not write trivial functions such as a function to output a single value. - Do you not use any features of C++ that we have not yet covered in class (use features from Chapters 1-7 only).
+Do not use structs or classes!